bryntum/chronograph/src/guides/CycleResolver.md

 These calculations describe the invariant: `iden1 + iden2 === 10`.

 Lets say we want to accept user input on both `iden1` and `iden2` and additionally enforce this invariant.
 This a typical scenario in data processing applications, when application allows user to edit any of the variables, and all other variables adapt to the user input (or the whole operation is canceled, if some other invariant is broken).

-Also, we want to calculate every identifier only once.
+Additionally, we want to calculate every identifier only once.

 ChronoGraph suggest a uniformed approach to dealing with such cycles, that, when used in a disciplined way, solves the problem and keeps the code clean.
 It is still an evolving area, so we very welcome feedback on it.

-Calculating task
+Problem formulation
 -----------------

-Lets check a simplified example from our Gantt implementation.
+Lets formulate our requirements on the simplified example from our Gantt implementation.

 In the Gantt chart, every task has start date (`S`), end date (`E`) and duration (`D`).
-A natural invariant of these 3 identifiers is expressed with formula:
+The invariant between these 3 identifiers is expressed by the formula:

     E = S + D

+We would like to make all three identifiers to accept user input, and the identifiers without the user input to adapt, according to the invariant.

+This formula `E = S + D` will be a default cycle resolution - it should be used if there's no user input to any of the identifiers, or, if there's user input for all of them.

-If we would be writing the calculation functions for these identifiers, we could start with something like:
+If we were writing calculation functions for these identifiers, we could start with something like:

     E = S + D
     S = E - D